310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori sighfrown %}
-Mm~ I dunno, it feels a bit off to me… I’m not really fond of comparing it to something else, ‘cause there’s a chance you’ll overlook an important aspect of mascot characters.
+Mm~ I dunno, it feels a bit off to me… I’m not really fond of comparing it to something else, ‘cause there’s a chance you’ll overlook an important aspect of yuruchara.
 {% endbubble %}

 {% bubble Midori norsmile %}
 But, well, I won’t stop you either, so please just enjoy Pop-dayuu’s performance.

-Mascot characters are sooo much cuter when you watch them live, instead of just studying about them all day…♪
+Yurucharas are sooo much cuter when you watch them live, instead of just studying about them all day…♪

 Ah, they’re here!
 Pop-dayuu~ Wave over here! *<th>(waves)</th>*
 {% endbubble %}